You are currently viewing Midges in Scotland – A Local’s Survival Guide

 Midges in Scotland – A Local’s Survival Guide

 Midges in Scotland are infamous beasts.
 They are essentially the Scottish mosquito but your ordinary mosquito repellent won’t conquer these guys.
-Instead, as locals who have had many a camping trip ruined and itchy night’s sleep thanks to these guys we decided to put together this guide of our best advice for visitors to deal with midge season in Scotland.
+As Scots who have had many a camping trip ruined and suffered with an itchy night’s sleep thanks to these guys we decided to put together the ultimate survival guide.

 WHAT ARE MIDGES?